Frequently Asked Questions

 taken through the certificate program are offered at a special rate.

-the internship.
+the practicum.
 Additional courses are charged at the higher,

 Is financial aid available for certificate students?